- REAL ESTATE EDUCATION

-The Real Estate Board of New York unites more than 17,000 talented, influential real estate professionals as it works to protect, improve, and advance the business of real estate in New York City.
+The Real Estate Board of New York represents influential real estate professionals as it works to protect, improve, and advance the business of real estate in New York City.

 REBNY works on behalf of the mutual interests of its members by promoting public and industry policies.
 The organization frequently speaks before government bodies with the primary goals of expanding New York’s economy, encouraging the development and renovation of commercial and residential property, enhancing the city’s appeal to investors and residents, and facilitating property management.

 REBNY members are New York City’s most talented, energetic, and influential real estate professionals.

-The Board’s membership consists of more than 17,000 commercial, residential, and institutional property owners, builders, managers, investors, brokers, and salespeople; banks, financial service companies, utilities, attorneys, architects, and contractors; and other associations, organizations, institutions, corporations, co-partnerships, and individuals professionally interested and engaged in business allied to New York City real estate.
+The Board’s membership consists of commercial, residential, and institutional property owners, builders, managers, investors, brokers, and salespeople; banks, financial service companies, utilities, attorneys, architects, and contractors; and other associations, organizations, institutions, corporations, co-partnerships, and individuals professionally interested and engaged in business allied to New York City real estate.

 The Chairperson of the Board is REBNY's presiding officer and principal spokesperson at regular and special meetings of the Board of Governors.
 He or she also performs other duties assigned by the Board.